jbasen/Crestron-Home-Assistant/README.md

 let me know.
 You can send me an email at the address in the module help.
 Thanks

 Releases:
-v1.2 - Added support for triggering HA scenes v1.1 -
+v1.3 - Fixed an JSON parsing exception when a Meross thermostat passed the current humidity as a double and not as an integer v1.2 - Added support for triggering HA scenes v1.1 -
 1. Added support for fans that don't support presets and whose speed can only be set by a %